jtpaasch/setup-heroku-django/README.md

 Requirements
 ------------

-This script only works in a CentOS environment.
+* CentOS: This script only works in a CentOS environment.
 However, it should be easy to edit the script to use apt-get rather than yum, and then it should work fine on Ubuntu.
+* Git: This script assumes you have git installed on your system.
+* A heroku account: This script will ask for your heroku credentials at some point.

 Usage